-• Migrate file system data and NDS/eDirectory information from an existing NetWare server to a new NetWare server.
-Although you can use the Migration Wizard to reorganize the server data and resize volumes, it is best suited for migrations requiring a minimal amount of volume reorganization.

-• Transfer file system and eDirectory information from an old NetWare server that is scheduled to be decommissioned to a faster, more reliable server running the latest version of NetWare.
+- Migrate file system data and NDS/eDirectory information from an existing NetWare server to a new NetWare server.
+Although you can use the Migration Wizard to reorganize the server data and resize volumes, it is best suited for migrations requiring a minimal amount of volume reorganization. - Transfer file system and eDirectory information from an old NetWare server that is scheduled to be decommissioned to a faster, more reliable server running the latest version of NetWare.
 This is an easy way to upgrade a server's OS and hardware at the same time.

-At this time, NetWare Migration Wizard handles only NetWare-to-NetWare migrations.
+NetWare Migration Wizard handles only NetWare-to-NetWare migrations.

-IMPORTANT: If you want to migrate data from servers in Microsoft Windows domains, or consolidate data from one or more NetWare servers to existing OES NetWare servers, OES Linux servers, or Novell Branch OfficeTM servers, use the Novell Server Consolidation Utility 4.11 that is included as part of the Server Consolidation and Migration Toolkit.
+IMPORTANT: If you want to migrate data from servers in Microsoft Windows domains, or consolidate data from one or more NetWare servers to existing NetWare servers, or Novell Branch Office servers, use the Novell Server Consolidation Utility that is included as part of the Server Consolidation and Migration Toolkit.

-This section describes what NetWare Migration Wizard is and how you can use it to migrate data from an existing NetWare server to a new NetWare 6 or OES NetWare server.
+This section describes what NetWare Migration Wizard is and how you can use it to migrate data from an existing NetWare server to a new NetWare 6.5.